abbasali-io/cibus-issues/README.md

 - cissue: #60 setup deep linking for the app @abbasali-io
 - ~~cissue: #52 if user selects a theme, persist the theme in the device @abbasali-io~~

-## shop PreAuth

-- ~~cissue: #44 on initAuth, auto navigate, the issue is that there is a long time taken for authenticate~~

 ## Home Page

 - cissue: #49 add links to the app download banner @abbasali-io